 Patients with end-stage kidney disease are carefully monitored through Froedtert Hospital’s Kidney Transplant and Nephrology Clinic.
 For many of these patients, external cleansing of the blood through dialysis provides adequate treatment.
-When dialysis or other treatments are no longer effective options, transplant may be recommended.
+When dialysis or other treatments are no longer effective options, a transplant may be recommended.

-A “pre-emptive transplant” may also be recommended if a kidney from a live donor is available.
+A “pre-emptive transplant” may also be recommended if a kidney from a living donor is available.
 In a pre-emptive transplant, recipients avoid dialysis and related procedures, receiving a new kidney earlier in their treatment when they are generally healthier.
 According to the National Kidney Foundation, research has found that appropriate patients who receive a transplant earlier in their disease process are more likely to experience better outcomes.
 Kidney transplant may be done alone or with a pancreas transplant for patients with diabetes.

 Preparing for Kidney Transplant Surgery

 The transplant team provides comprehensive care before, during and after a kidney transplant to make sure patients and their families are fully prepared and that their experience goes smoothly.
 Prior to the transplant, the team works with patients to reduce possible medical, social and psychological risk factors that may impact their outcomes.
 Patients and their family members receive education about end-stage kidney disease and the kidney transplant process to enhance their success and long-term outcomes after kidney transplant.

 Transplants can be done using a kidney from a deceased donor or from a living donor.
 Living donor kidney transplants are the preferred method of transplant as they generally offer better long-term outcomes and shorter wait times.